Ethiopian People's Revolutionary Party: History

-In response, Mengistu condemned the EPRP, claiming it had engaged in a campaign of "White Terror", and initiated a systematic and brutal campaign to exterminate supporters of the EPRP, initially with assistance from MEISON and officials of the local kebeles, known as the "Red Terror", against the EPRP and other political opponents.
+In response, Mengistu condemned the EPRP, claiming it had engaged in a campaign of supposed "White Terror", and initiated a systematic and brutal campaign to exterminate supporters of the EPRP, initially with assistance from MEISON and officials of the local kebeles, known as the "Red Terror", against the EPRP and other political opponents.
 Surviving members of the EPRP were forced to flee the cities by August 1977, many fleeing to the group's rural stronghold on Mount Asimba in, among other places, Agame, where two of its founders, Tesfay Debessay and Zeru Kehishen, had family ties.
 There the EPRP received some support from the Eritrean Liberation Front (ELF).
 Although there were numerous meetings between the EPRP and other anti-government groups like the Tigray People's Liberation Front (TPLF), eventually the EPRP and the TPLF came to blows.
 EPRA units attacked TPLF units in two different locations in Agame on 23 February 1978, forcing them to evacuate the area.
 The TPLF brought two of its veteran companies from the west, and in a fierce counter-attack forced the EPRP fighters back to their bases at Mount Asimba.
 After a five-day battle, the TPLF captured their mountain stronghold, and the bulk of the defeated EPRP fled to sanctuary with the ELF.
 Eventually, many party members found their way to Gondar, continuing their struggle against both the Derg and the TPLF until Mengistu's government final defeat at the end of the Ethiopian Civil War in 1991.

+With the defeat of party in 1978 by the TPLF, a faction arised from the EPRP which become the Ethiopian People's Democratic Movement in November 1980, worked under the tutelage of the TPLF.
+EPDM worked in northern Gondar and Wollo.
+While claiming to be an all-Ethiopian organisation, the EPDM was mostly Amhara, thus with the fall of the Derg regime it evolved into the Amhara National Democratic Movement.